-The national average for 1 ER visit is around $1,200.
-This doesn’t include any additional scans, testing or treatments.
-A CNBC report found an average of $12,000 paid by patients for these things.
+The national average for 1 ER visit is around $2,200.
+This doesn’t include any additional scans, testing, or treatments.

-If you add an ambulance ride onto that, the bill could jump by another $1,200.
+If you add an ambulance ride onto that, the bill could jump by another $1,200 or higher.

-Even when someone else, like an insurance company or the government, pays the tab, it’s still a hefty expense, and that money doesn’t come from thin air.
+Even when someone else, like the government or an insurance company, pays the tab, it’s still a hefty expense, and that money doesn’t come from thin air.
 You’re still paying that bill, albeit indirectly.